 Using Defaults

-Now that we have defaults, we can also enhance flag.Value
+Now that we have defaults, we can also enhance flag.Value with bool flag

 type Value interface{